MicrosoftDocs/Devices-docs/surface-hub/surface-hub-roadmap.md

 Finding information on the Microsoft 365 Roadmap is straightforward.
 Use the prepopulated query, as shown on this page.
 Or you can enter a product name, keyword, or feature ID into the search bar to explore other areas

+### Browse the archive

+View summaries of earlier verions at [Release notes for Microsoft Teams Rooms](/MicrosoftTeams/rooms/rooms-release-note?tabs=Windows).

 ### Stay updated

 Keeping up with future product updates is made easy through various channels that Microsoft provides for customer communication.
 The [Feedback portal](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=teams%2Crooms) is one such channel where you can share  thoughts and suggestions.